vapor/vapor/Benchmarks/COVERAGE.md

 dominated by deliberate delays would obscure the current per-operation counters.
 The test workflow runs every fixture in smoke mode to validate correctness.
 The shared benchmark workflow runs all four measurement modes on its controlled runner and compares against reviewed p90 thresholds.
-Its first run exports thresholds for review; it does not perform a comparison until they have been committed.
+Manually dispatch with `record_thresholds` enabled to generate the initial values on that runner.
+Normal runs fail until they have been committed.
 Keep toolchains and dependencies consistent when comparing results.